 Q. What do I need to bring?
 What do I need for the ride?

-A. A full packing list can be found in the Logistics section of our Travel Planner.
-You’ll need to bring clothing (for both on and off the bike), personal gear, toiletries and a sleeping bag.
+A. You’ll need to bring clothing (for both on and off the bike), personal gear, toiletries and a sleeping bag.
 You need to bring your bicycle (if you’re riding) in good mechanical condition, a helmet (mandatory), water bottles or hydration pack and tools for fixing a flat tire.
 AIDS/LifeCycle will supply all meals, snacks and beverages during the seven days of the event.
 We will also provide you with the tent you will sleep in.
 Please DO NOT bring pets, drugs or alcohol, flame lit light sources, guns or other weapons.

 Q. How do I pack?
 Who carries my stuff?